HCL-TECH-SOFTWARE/volt-mx-ls-toolkit/CONTRIBUTING.md

 Pull requests are encouraged.
 The project team will help those new to open source.
 Pull requests should only include contributions for a single feature request.
 They may contain multiple bug fixes, if they are small and related.

-All contributors need to sign an [OpenNTF Contributor License Agreement](https://openntf.org/main.nsf/page.xsp?name=Get_Involved&subName=Project_Contributor) (ICLA or CCLA).
-The link gives details of how to complete the CLA.
+If you have not yet done so, the pull request will prompt contributors to sign HCL's CLA.
 Also update the AUTHORS file.
-As part of the Pull Request review process, a committer will check to make sure a CLA has been signed.